Rochester Criminal Defense Lawyer

 • Class B misdemeanors – carry a maximum jail sentence of three months and/or a fine of up to $500

-• Unclassified misdemeanors – the penalties for unclassified misdemeanors depend on the specific law or ordinance
+• Unclassified misdemeanors – penalties depend on the specific law or ordinance

 Felony Classes in New York